clearlinux/clear-linux-documentation/source/clear-linux/get-started/bootable-usb/bootable-usb-linux.rst

 #.
 Before an image can be burned onto a USB drive, it should be un-mounted.
    Some Linux distros may automatically mount a USB drive when it is plugged in.
-To unmount, use the `umount` command followed by the device identifier/partition.
-For example: From the above `lsblk` output, `/dev/sdd` has 2 mounted partitions.
+To unmount, use the :command:`umount` command followed by the device identifier/partition.
+For example: From the above :command:`lsblk` output, `/dev/sdd` has 2 mounted partitions.
 To unmount them, enter:

    .. code-block:: console